Trump Backs Package Of Changes To Criminal Justice System As Lame-Duck Session Begins

 Grassley, who joined Trump at the White House for Wednesday's announcement, has been working with Sen. Dick Durbin, D-Ill., and others to put forward legislation that addresses sentencing and changes prison policies.

-"We are grateful for the White House's ongoing engagement to make these long-overdue reforms a reality," Grassley and Durbin said in a statement.
+"We are grateful for the White House's ongoing engagement to make these long overdue reforms a reality," Grassley and Durbin said in a statement.

 Senate Majority Leader Mitch McConnell, R-Ky., said Wednesday he told supporters of the criminal justice package that he can't start counting votes for any legislation until they finalize the details of an agreement.

 Negotiators have been talking about rewriting federal criminal justice rules for years but have not yet made any firm commitments.
-If a deal is reached, McConnell would still need to count votes for a bill before considering whether or not to allow it to come up the Senate floor.
+If a deal is reached, McConnell would still need to count votes for a bill before considering whether to allow it to come up on the Senate floor.

 "We don't have a whole lot of time left," McConnell said.
 "But the first step is to finalize what proponents are actually for."